-Do you want to learn about issues of diversity, power, equity, and justice and gain the scholarly knowledge and skills to change the world?
-Adding the Women's Studies major can deepen your critical thinking, analysis, and skills in intersectional feminist approaches to studying and transforming gender, race, class, sexualities and other systems of power.
-The Women's Studies major shows graduate schools and employers that you bring advanced knowledge and skills about diversity and equity issues.
-The 30-credit Women's Studies major consists of four core courses and six electives.
-It's simple to combine with another major, and up to 15 credits can double count with another degree (English, Psychology, and Sociology in particular have many courses that can double count).
-It's also the perfect complement to pre-health studies.
-Contact undergraduate coordinator Dr. Alyssa Zucker (azucker@ufl.edu) to make an appointment to discuss adding the major.
-Or stop by her office hours.
+Adding the Women's Studies major or minor can deepen your critical thinking, analysis, and skills in and sexuality in understanding women, gender, race, class, society The Women's Studies major shows graduate schools and employers that you bring advanced knowledge and skills in these areas.
+You have the option to designate a general concentration, or b) international perspectives, concentrations in a) health, c) race, and d) The Women's Studies major is simple to combine with another major, and up to 15 credits can double count with another degree (for example, African American Studies, English, Political Science, Psychology, and Sociology have many courses that can double count).
+It's also the perfect complement to pre health studies.
+To add Women's Studies as a second major apply here (if your first major is a B.A. in CLAS) or here (if your first major is a B.S. in CLAS or any degree in another college).
+To add a minor in Women's Studies or in Theories and Politics of Sexuality, apply online here.

+Contact undergraduate coordinator Dr. Joanna Neville (jneville@ufl.edu) to make an appointment to discuss adding the major or stop by her office hours.